Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 Cuppa Joe for the Road

-Desperate for a cup of strong coffee to fuel ourselves for a day of serendipitous wandering, we stopped in at Roscoe’s Music and Expresso Café.
-Calling it “expresso” instead of “espresso” seemed just right for the place, a down-home coffee spot where you can enjoy your java on a back porch overlooking the woods.
+Desperate for a cup of strong coffee to fuel ourselves for a day of serendipitous wandering, we stopped at Roscoe’s Music and Espresso Café for a strong cup of Joe.
+The barista confirmed our orders for “expresso” instead of “espresso,” which seemed just right for the place, a down-home coffee spot where you can enjoy your java on a back porch overlooking the woods.

 Patrons can surf the web while sipping coffee at Roscoe’s, or better yet, just chat with Roscoe and his pals, who hang out there shooting the local breeze.

-The music part of the cafe’s name is an homage to Roscoe’s former self when he was, in his words, an old-time country musician who used to jam with the local fiddlers.
-Roscoe no longer plays the strings, but he serves up a decent cup of brew and supports his local artist friends by displaying their works on the cafe’s walls.
+Owner Roscoe Van Jones described himself as an old-time country musician who used to jam with the local fiddlers.
+He no longer plays the strings but serves a decent cup of brew and supports his local artist friends by displaying their works on the cafe’s walls.

 In the heart of the Arkansas Art Trail, Eureka Springs is home to several hundred artists attracted to the town for its mix of art, architecture, music, and nature.
 The place has a tradition of artistic thought and open ideas.
 In 1931, two locals built the Artists’ Bridge Studio, a refuge under a bridge that spanned a ravine and connected more than just two sides of land––it also became a meeting and working space for artists and writers.